iodide-project/iodide/docs/workflows.md

 _Please also read our page about a few [JavaScript quirks](quirks.md) that you might encounter while using JavaScript in Iodide._

+## Running Async code

+When you are running code in an Iodide notebook, if you run a code chunk that returns a Promise Iodide will pause further evaluation until the Promise resolves.
+[This demo notebook](https://alpha.iodide.io/notebooks/3249/) gives a simple example of the concept. and [this notebook](https://alpha.iodide.io/notebooks/2327/) shows how the idea can be used with an [immediately invoked function expression](https://developer.mozilla.org/en-US/docs/Glossary/IIFE) to fetch data programmatically.

+This feature of Iodide may be used to simplify async workflows, particularly when you wish to share a notebook report, which will automatically run code in the notebook.

 ## Getting data into an Iodide notebook

 Iodide can use JavaScript and standard browser APIs to download data from public URLs on the web.
 As a convenience, we also provide a “fetch chunk” in IOMD, which allows you to load data using a shorthand syntax.
 You can read more about IOMD fetch chunk syntax in the fetch chunk section of the [IOMD docs](iomd.md).